19 Parameters Is All You Need: Tiny Neural Networks for Particle Physics: Top tagging performance

 We observe that nPELICAN achieves competitive AUC and background rejection with as few as 2 channels in the hidden layer.
 In fact, its AUC surpasses that of the fully-connected TopoDNN with 59k parameters \cite{KasiePlehn19} (its average accuracy was $0.929(1)$, AUC $0.964(14)$, and background rejection $424\pm 82$).
 Moreover, the AUC of nPELICAN with 10 channels (101 parameters) is only about 1\% behind that of ParticleNet (498k parameters) \cite{ParticleNet} and even ParT (2.1M parameters) \cite{ParT}.
 Meanwhile, LorentzNet with one message-passing block lags far behind nPELICAN with a similar number of parameters.
+A visual comparison with many existing models is presented in Figure~\ref{toptag-params}.

+Interestingly, at such low depth the removal of fully connected messaging layers from PELICAN actually improved the performance.
+The element of the original network that can boost nPELICAN's performance the most with only a few new parameters is the $N$-dependent scaling of aggregators.
+In our tests, replacing sum aggregation with means led to very low performance of nPELICAN, however enabling PELICAN's original flexible scaling of the means by an extra factor of $N^{\alpha}/{\bar N}^\alpha$ turns out to be very beneficial, see Table \ref{tab2}.